josaezlopez/weather_esp32_clock/README.md

     Weather data from openweathermaps.org
     Local temperature, humidity and pressure data from a BME280 sensor.
     Web server for configuration.
+    Weather forecast with probability of precipitation, temperature and description.

 #### D1 Mini ESP32 ESP-32: